|Job Title:||Program Officer, Strategy and Stakeholder Engagement|

 What makes you a good mentor?

 I am passionate about this Mentorship Program because it gives me a great opportunity to give back to Carleton, a community that has been so fundamental in my career journey.
-Carleton was my first impression of Canada.
+Carleton was my first impression of Canada, my first home in Canada, and the reason why I came here.
 I am forever grateful for the $15,000 exchange scholarship I received from Carleton - an opportunity without which I wouldn't have made my way to Canada.
-I love Carleton so much and will do anything I can to contribute to the sucess of this university!
+I love Carleton so much and will do anything I can to contribute to the success of this university!

 About Petronila Michael